techsk8/gemstash-docker/README.md

 ## Authorization key [Optional]

-Create an authorization key:
-Go into the `gemstash` container and run the following command:
+To reate an authorization key go into the `gemstash` container and run the following command:

 ```bash
 docker compose exec -it gemstash /bin/sh